 Strong proposals will offer clear and concise descriptions of the project and its significance.
 Proposals should display thorough knowledge of the relevant social science literature that applicants will engage and the methodologies relevant to the project.
 In addition, applicants must demonstrate that all proposed activities are feasible and can be completed in a timely manner.
 All proposals will be evaluated for these criteria by an independent, international committee of leading scholars from a range of social science and related disciplines.

-Fellows must be willing to attend at least one workshop sponsored by the SSRC each year that are intended to help early-career faculty produce scholarly engage in scholarly reflections, writing and publications.
-We anticipate awarding up to 45 fellowships in total across all categories each year.
+Fellows must be willing to attend one workshop sponsored by the SSRC each year that is intended to help fellows engage with mentors and peers as the develop their work.

 Information on eligibility, the application process, and award details can be found in our Answers to Frequently Asked Questions (FAQs).